MC-Notes/gh-pages/NOTES.md

  3. Jupyterhub for multiuser edits on the notebook, if it runs through the travis tests.
     Will be unclear how interactions will be documented to github.
 Would have to be something like a commit button on the notebook, committing edits to the pull request.

+# Questions to resolve

+1. DOIs: Do we get a DOI per issue (i.e. repo) or per article (i.e. PR)?
+I suspect the answer is per repo since you get a DOI per release.
+We need one DOI per paper, not per repo.
+How should we arrange the journal so we can get a DOI per article?
+2. How to launch the notebook on Azure?
+SageMathCloud?
+Other?